MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/about-localization.md

 |        | New Zealand | [New Zealand Local Functionality](localfunctionality/newzealand/new-zealand-local-functionality.md) |

 ### <a name="other-countries"></a>Other Countries

 [!INCLUDE[d365fin](includes/d365fin_md.md)] is also available in other markets through localisation apps.
-If a Microsoft partner has developed a localisation app for your country, you can find it in [AppSource](https://appsource.microsoft.com/product/dynamics-365-business-central/).
+If a Microsoft partner has developed a localisation app for your country/region, you can find it in [AppSource](https://appsource.microsoft.com/product/dynamics-365-business-central/).

 ## <a name="see-also"></a>See Also

 [Getting Started](product-get-started.md)
 [Compliance](compliance/compliance-overview.md)
 [Country/Regional Availability and Supported Translations](/dynamics365/business-central/dev-itpro/compliance/apptest-countries-and-translations?toc=/dynamics365/business-central/toc.json)